Aleksander-Sapieha/NBP-API-Cpp/README.md

 ### Why Use

-This API Allows you to fetch prices of gold and currencies in PLN (USD Coming Soon)
+This API Allows you to fetch prices of gold and currencies in PLN

     Get current gold price